Multiple input formats¶

 nikola helpto get a list of all available commands.

-If you want to use Nikola for a website that has content authored by people who do not like command-line interfaces or who would prefer to use a WYSIWYG editor, we have a solution for you.
+If you want to use Nikola for a website that has content authored by people who do not like command-line interfaces or who would prefer to use a WYSIWYG editor, we have some solutions for you.